-- An adequately resourced, year-round encampment response that is integrated with LPS. - An approach that can respond quickly and consistently to balance the needs and dignity of the most vulnerable in the community while maintaining public safety, health, order, and safe and enjoyable parks and green spaces for all residents. - A dedicated outreach services team that will engage with and prioritize the needs of those living in encampments with a focus on wellness and appropriate shelter/housing, prior to any clearing of encampments - A risk assessment tool used to help triage the closure and cleanup of encampments.
-Risk factors consider length of time structure(s) have been in place, occupant injury or death due to fire, disease, extreme weather, drug use, violence, observed or investigated presence of weapons or criminal activity. - A risk level is assigned to a site through inspection and one of three response streams determines lead responder, support needs and closure timelines. - Tier 1: Inactive sites that are clearly vacated and abandoned items and debris to be removed and cleaned. - Tier 2: Active sites that consist of one or two structures where no immediate health or safety risk is posed to occupants or community will be approached initially by an outreach-led housing-focused response. - Tier 3: Active sites that consist of three or more structures and/or pose high fire, injury, health and safety risk to occupants and community are prioritized for an enforcement-led accelerated closure.
+- An adequately resourced, year-round encampment response that is coordinated with LPS. - An approach that can respond quickly and consistently to balance the needs and dignity of the most vulnerable in the community while maintaining public safety, health, order, and safe and enjoyable parks and public spaces for all residents. - A dedicated outreach services team that will engage with and prioritize the needs of those living in encampments with a focus on wellness and appropriate shelter/housing, prior to the clearing of encampments. - A risk assessment tool used to help triage the closure and cleanup of encampments.
+Risk factors consider length of time structure(s) have been in place, proximity to locations or events where the safety of public and encampment occupants could be jeopardized, occupant injury or death due to fire, disease, extreme weather, drug use, violence, observed or investigated presence of weapons, or criminal activity. - A risk level is assigned to a site through inspection and one of three response streams determines lead responder, support needs and closure timelines. - Tier 1: Inactive sites that are clearly vacated and abandoned items and debris to be removed and cleaned as soon as possible. - Tier 2: Active sites that consist of one or two structures where no immediate health or safety risk is posed to occupants or community.
+Tier 2 encampments will be approached initially by an outreach-led housing-focused response followed by encampment closure. - Tier 3: Active sites that consist of three or more structures and/or pose high fire, injury, health or safety risk to occupants and community are prioritized for an expedited outreach-led housing-focused response followed by enforcement-led accelerated closure.

-- A detailed operational plan shared by those involved in the operational response that details, in a clear and consistent manner aspects of the response including but not limited to: appropriate notification, approach to outreach services, how property is seized and if deemed necessary disposed of, hazardous materials, data management, etc. - An approach that uses consistent data points to identify trends, make informed decisions on resource deployment and evaluate and make continuous improvement. - A clear and consistent communications and reporting structure will be established for managing operational response, coordinating inter-departmental understanding, and responding to questions, concerns, and feedback of Council and community. - A dedicated Housing Specialist position tasked with working on implementing initiatives connected to the Municipal Development Plan and the Municipal Housing Strategy that work towards creating systemic improvements that will benefit shelter and housing capacities across the Housing Continuum in the short and long-term.
-Actions including but are not limited to working towards: - reducing red tape - o partnering with agencies and other levels of government - support diversion of individuals out of encampments and into appropriate shelter options - o supporting efforts that prevent individuals from falling into homelessness
+- A detailed operational plan shared by those involved in the operational response that details, in a clear and consistent manner aspects of the response including but not limited to: appropriate notification, approach to outreach services, how property is seized and if deemed necessary disposed of, hazardous materials, data management, etc. - An approach that uses consistent data points to identify trends, make informed decisions on resource deployment and evaluate and continuously improve the response. - A clear and consistent communications and reporting structure will be established for managing operational response, coordinating inter-departmental understanding, and responding to questions, concerns, and feedback of Council and community. - A dedicated Housing Solutions Coordinator position tasked with working on implementing initiatives connected to the Municipal Development Plan and the Municipal Housing Strategy that work towards creating systemic improvements that will benefit shelter and housing capacities across the Housing Continuum in the short and long-term.
+Actions including but are not limited to working towards: - o reducing red tape - o partnering with agencies and other levels of government - o supporting efforts that prevent individuals from falling into homelessness